 How does Tesla Autopilot work?

 According to Tesla’s website, Autopilot uses an extensive neural network that engages cameras, ultrasonic sensors, and radar to monitor the area around the vehicle.
-The sensor and camera suite provides drivers with an awareness of their surroundings and is intended to make driving safer and less stressful.
+The sensor and camera suite provide drivers with an awareness of their surroundings and are intended to make driving safer and less stressful.

 However, victims of Tesla Autopilot crashes are now coming forward, leading to investigations, lawsuits, and potentially more oversight.